-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Click here to review text of statute (see Miss.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Clickhere to review text of statute (see Miss.
 Code, Title 75, § 75-24-29).
-Return to Index of States Information covered: Personal Information of a Mississippi resident.
+For specific rules applicable to the insurance industry click here (See Miss.
+Code.
+Ann. tit 83 ch 5 art.
+11 §§801 et seq.)
+Information covered: Personal Information of a Mississippi resident.
 Important definitions: "Security Breach" means unauthorized acquisition of electronic files, media, databases or computerized data containing personal information of any Mississippi resident when access to the personal information has not been secured by encryption or by any other method of technology that renders the personal information unreadable or unusable.
 Subject to statute: Any person who conducts business in Mississippi and who, in the ordinary course of the person's business functions, owns, licenses or maintains personal information of any Mississippi resident.
 Third party recipients: A person that conducts business in Mississippi that maintains computerized data that includes personal information that the person does not own must notify the owner or licensee of the information of any security breach as soon as practicable following discovery if the personal information was, or is reasonably believed to have been, acquired by an unauthorized person for fraudulent purposes.
-Written, electronic or telephonic notice must be provided to victims of a security breach without unreasonable delay following completion of an investigation, unless a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement). • Substitute notice by means prescribed in the statute if costs to exceed \$5,000, affected class exceeds 5,000 persons, or covered entity has insufficient contact information. • Notice not required if, after an appropriate investigation, the person reasonably determines that the breach will not likely result in harm to the affected individuals.
+Written, electronic or telephonic notice must be provided to victims of a security breach without unreasonable delay following completion of an investigation, unless a law enforcement agency determines that notice will impede a criminal investigation (in which case notification is delayed until authorized by law enforcement). • Substitute notice by meansprescribed in the statute if costs to exceed \$5,000, affected class exceeds 5,000 persons, or covered entity has insufficient contact information. • Notice not required if, after an appropriate investigation, the person reasonably determines that the breach will not likely result in harm to the affected individuals.
 Encryption Safe Harbor: Statute not applicable if the personal data that was lost, stolen or accessed by an unauthorized individual is encrypted or otherwise rendered unreadable or unusable.
 A determination of no likelihood of harm: Does not require notification to Attorney General.
 Failure to comply is a violation of state's unfair trade practice.
 Private Cause of Action: No. Enforcement by Attorney General only.